Illustration of a TV screen labeled "IPTV" with a U.S. flag in the background and the text "Is IPTV Legal in the USA?

 It becomes illegal when providers stream copyrighted content without permission.
 These services don’t pay for licenses but offer premium content for suspiciously low prices.

-Red Flags for Illegal IPTV:
+Red Flags for Illegal IPTV in the U.S :

 • Plans that cost cheap with hundreds of premium channels.